Sleepless in Madrid

 Sleepless in Madrid or Insomnia (Insomnio) is a 1998 Spanish comedy film directed by Chus Gutiérrez.
 It stars Cristina Marcos, Candela Peña, Ernesto Alterio, María Pujalte and Ginés García Millán.

 Plot

-Set in Madrid, focusing on the psychological developments and casual relationships through the urban routine of a group of young people, and bringing in elements of costumbrismo mixed with metaphors of a "self-absorbed" social environment, the plot tracks the lives of three sleepless people, Evan, Alba and Juan (and their partners) during the hot Summer.
+Set in Madrid, focusing on the psychological developments and casual relationships through the urban routine of a group of young people, and bringing in elements of costumbrismo mixed with metaphors of a "self-absorbed" social environment, the plot tracks the lives of three sleepless people, Evan, Alba and Juan (and their partners) during the hot summer.
 Adrián is with Alba (a mother who has just given birth) whereas Juan is worried by his future with his would-be wife Isabel.

 Cast

 Production

 The screenplay is the result of the mashup of three different screenplays (two of them jointly worked by Chus Gutiérrez and Juan Flahn and a third one in which Fernando León de Aranoa also participated).
 The film was produced by Bocaboca and Sogetel.
 Arnaldo Catinari was responsible for the cinematography whereas Mateo Alonso was responsible for the music.
-The budged amounted to 250 million ₧.
+The budget amounted to 250 million ₧.